-Update: The Nashville Predators Ice Hockey team is fast becoming one of the most popular ice hockey teams in the country and looks set to make the Stanley Cup Playoffs in 2015.
-RE/MAX Elite is proud to the official sponsors of The Preds!
+Update: The Nashville Predators Ice Hockey team is fast becoming one of the most popular ice hockey teams in the country.

 Notice About the Guaranteed Sale Program

-* This is a link to the terms and conditions of the Guaranteed Sale Program with The Ashton Real Estate Group of RE/MAX Elite.
+* This is a link to the terms and conditions of the Guaranteed Sale Program with The Ashton Real Estate Group of RE/MAX Advantage.
 Click HERE

 Notice about NashvillesMLS.com